Why donate to research?

 Over the past 25 years that survival rate has steadily improved.
 Now, 90 per cent of women are still alive five years post diagnosis.

 NBCF believes this achievement is due to research — the most effective way to improve the prevention, detection and treatment of breast cancer.

 Although progress is being made, there is still a long way to go.

 And we won’t stop until it is solved.

 NBCF is Australia’s leading national body funding game-changing breast cancer research with money raised entirely by the Australian public.
 Since 1994, we’ve awarded more than $160 million to fund 514 Australian-based breast cancer research projects.
 This has led to:

-- Greater understanding of possible ways to stop the spread of breast cancer to other parts of the body
+- a greater understanding of ways to stop breast cancer spreading to other parts of the body; and

 - improved quality of life for patients and their families.

 NBCF funds research across the spectrum — from understanding the fundamental basis of this disease to develop better treatment options, to psychosocial research aimed at improving quality of life.

 NBCF is leading the way in many key areas of research.
 Much of the research that NBCF undertakes also helps other areas of cancer research.